SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 7 - Putting it all together - Smooth Local Planning/Module 7 - Putting it all together - Smooth Local Planning.md

 ### Learning Objectives

 > - Know how to use leading vehicle time-to-collision(TTC) to inform velocity profile generation
-> - Know how to use reference velocities from behavioural planner in velocity profile generation
+> - Know how to use reference velocities from behavioral planner in velocity profile generation
 > - Integrate comfort constraints into velocity profile generation
 > - Know how to implement a linear ramp and trapezoidal velocity profile